eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/README.md

 Client should know the BroadcastIP and PortNo to send a SEARCHGW message.
 **GatewayId** is defined by GWSEARCH message.
 **KeepAlive** is a duration of ADVERTISE message in seconds.
-when **ClientAuthorization** is YES, see MQTTSNGWClient.cpp line53, /usr/local/etc/mqttsnGateway/config/clientList.conf file is required. this file defines connect able clients by IPaddress and PortNo.
+when **ClientAuthorization** is clientList file for authorization. see MQTTSNGWClient.cpp line53. this file defines connect able clients by IPaddress and PortNo in case of UDP.

-### ** How to change the config files directory. **
+### ** How to change the config directory. **
+Default pram.conf file and key files, rbmutex.key and ringbuffer.key, are created automatically in this directory.
 The directory is defined in MQTTSNGWProcess.h line33.
 change this value to new directory you want to use.